The Hinterland of New South Wales

 We observe millions of stars through telescopes.
 We look with fascination at Saturn and Titan, one of its moons, as well as Jupiter and 4 of its moons.
 The astronomer highlights Scorpio, Leo, and some other constellations in the night sky.

 He also explains to us how to tell the difference between the False Cross and the Southern Cross.
 The Southern Cross has 2 “pointing stars” and is a little smaller than the False Cross.
 One telescope is set up so that we can take close-up pictures of the moon with our mobiles- incredible!

 After about 1.5 hours, almost all the visitors are gone and the astronomer who accompanied us through the evening with explanations takes a photo of the Eta Carinae Nebula with our camera through the main telescope!

 Those who know us know how happy we were on this incredible day.
 It was an unforgettable experience for us!

 After another relaxing night in the Terramungamine Reserve, we head for Bathurst.

 On our way to Bathurst, we want to make two quick stops.
 Our two weeks since Jervis Bay are almost over, and we still want to spend one or two nights in the Blue Mountains before heading to Sydney for our next House Sit.

 Wellington is our first stop, a sweet little town where we spoil ourselves with a coffee.
 We find the café Jespresso Coffee Co.
-It is a 2 in 1 store with sweet accessories, clothes by local designers and nice vintage furniture.
-Several seating areas are scattered throughout the shop, which are inviting for drinking coffee and catching up with friends.
+It is a 2-in-1 store with sweet accessories, clothes by local designers, and nice vintage furniture.
+Several seating areas are scattered throughout the shop, which is inviting for drinking coffee and catching up with friends.
 What a great concept!